prasanthvenkatachalam/react-native-sticky-notification/README.md

 createChannel(channelConfig) | Promise | Create the Notification Channel.
-startService() | Promise | To Start the Notification Service. stopService() | Promise | To Stop the Notification Service. removeOnClickListener() | Function | To Remove the Listeners.
-It should be used when the app is in Dead State.
+startService() | Promise | To Start the Notification Service. stopService() | Promise | To Stop the Notification Service. removeOnClickListener() | Function | To Remove the Listeners. \nIt should be used when the app is in Dead State.